Non-Destructive Testing (NDT) of Unfired Glazes

 - Conduct a feasibility study

-- Provide potential customised solutions.
+- Provide potential customized solutions.

 - Evaluating client needs and the manufacturing facility